 Melissa took a little jaunt (June) to the Cayman Islands with her flight-attendant travel-friends.

 2009 Year of the Ankle

 Melissa stress-fractured the ankle running.
-A year of not healing, and rolling around the house on a desk chair.
+A year of trying different things and not healing, and rolling around the house on a desk chair.

 In a cast, in a walking cast, no cast, back in cast, finally surgery to put in a titanium rod, all while California and the Federal Government said a cast and crutches shouldn't prevent her from being a flight attendant (rejected disability).

 Thanksgiving in Colorado: Flew into Denver, drove out to Pueblo to see family.
 We visited Fire Station No 3 (built in 1881), right before it was converted into a Museum, and then went out to shoot guns at the range with Uncle "Tom" (who trains the DEA).

 Dinner with the close-family, many more members and friends showed up for Thanksgiving.

 Took a tour of Fire Stations No 3, rode the original brass pole.